dams/dams.github.com/_posts/2012-04-05-cross-posting-to-blogsperlorg.markdown

 great, let's use that.

-There is a catch: to use this module, you need your login, and your *API password*, not your regular passowrd.
+There is a catch: to use this module, you need your login, and your *API password*, not your regular password.
 You can get it easily though, by [following these instructions](https://github.com/davorg/blogs.perl.org/issues/137) (thanks to davorg for directing me to it).

 To avoid storing the user / password in the script, and to have to pass it on the command line, let's have a configuration file, that will lie at